Blood and Plasma Collection Guidance

-Assess yourself each day before leaving for work for symptoms consistent with COVID-19.
-If experiencing COVID-19-like symptoms, remain at home and contact the established point of contact (public health authorities or your facility’s occupational health program) for medical evaluation prior to returning to work.
-If symptoms develop while at work, cease collection facility activities, notify a supervisor, minimize contact with others in facility, and go home promptly.
+Assess yourself each day for symptoms consistent with COVID-19.
+If experiencing COVID-19-like symptoms, remain at home and contact the established point of contact (public health authorities or your facility’s occupational health program) for medical evaluation.

 Know the Latest on Deferral of Blood and Plasma Donors

 Follow current recommendations for the screening and potential deferral of blood and plasma donors, available in FDA’s Updated Information for Blood Establishments Regarding the Novel Coronavirus Outbreak.